skbkontur-ke/options/README.md

 Task<Option<ConvertResult>> result =
-  from userId  in GetCurrentUserId() // A from index   in GetCurrentIndex() // B from product in GetCurrentProduct() // C let nextIndex = index + 1 from message in GetMessage(userId, nextIndex, product) // D from format  in GetFormat(nextIndex, message) // E select Convert(message, format); // F
+  from userId  in GetCurrentUserId() // A where userId != Guid.Empty from index   in GetCurrentIndex() // B from product in GetCurrentProduct() // C let nextIndex = index + 1 where nextIndex > 0
+  from message in GetMessage(userId, nextIndex, product) // D from format  in GetFormat(nextIndex, message) // E select Convert(message, format); // F